nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

    :scale: 70%
    :align: center

-   DCE Linux Reno vs. ns-3 Linux Reno
+   DCE Linux Reno vs. ns-3 NewReno

 The difference in the cwnd in the early stage of this flow is because of the way cwnd is plotted.
 As ns-3 provides a trace source for cwnd, an ns-3 Linux